 The appellant may commence an appeal request within five (5) business days of the decision letter date.
-To commence an appeal, a resident student must complete the Appeal Request Form found online (www.humber.ca/residence).
+To commence an appeal, a resident student must complete the Appeal Request Form found online.
 An appeal will occur when at least one of the following conditions/grounds is met: